EmmaTheFemma/StockInvestWeb/src/blog/2022-04-02-citycon-stock-analysis.md

 <br>
 <p>
-    The dividend is over 7% with only 42% coming from NRI.
+    The dividend is over <span class="text-plus">7%</span> with only 42% coming from NRI.
     Making it possible for an increase in dividends in the future and leaving the company with a lot of money left for re-investments and repayments of loans.
 </p>